 FHE has a reputation for being slow, but modern implementations achieve remarkable performance.
 H33 performs complete FHE biometric verification in 2,648 microseconds.
-Here's how we optimize FHE for production use.
+Here's how we optimize FHE for production use — see the full numbers on our benchmarks page.

 Understanding FHE Overhead